ChowDavid/react-app/README.md

 # this for Routing
-# from udemy Next.js & React Ch31 to
+# from udemy Next.js & React Ch31 to Ch 32
+- BrowserRouter
+- Switch
+- Route
+- exact path='/'